 - Celebrate Mother’s Day.
 Spend the day with your mom or at least send her something special.
 No one loves you like your mama + she deserves some appreciation.
 Show her that appreciation May 13!

 - Start a new hobby or pick back up an old one.
 There’s something about spring that makes us feel renewed.
 Capitalize on that spirit and start painting or writing or playing the violin.
-My Q1 + Q2 goals both have some hobbies to enrich my life.
+I’ll be attempting to make macarons.

 Fully embrace the beauty of spring this year.
 It really is the freshest and most beautiful season.
 Everything is coming back to life.
 So take in some of that extra, fresh air and have some fun by completing this spring to-do list.